-Our first port of call in understanding international moving costs is overseas shipping costs.
-The cost of shipping your goods in a container will have the biggest impact on the costs of international moving.
-Naturally, there are other factors that affect international removal rates which we’ll cover a bit further down.
+The cost of shipping your goods in a container will have the biggest impact on international moving costs.
+Naturally, other factors affect international removal rates, which we’ll cover a bit further down.

 Moving To | Estimated Cost |